FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

 The first thing we do when we create a `PIDController` is initialize its constants with the constructor.
 We are also given the option to specify the `period`, or how often the controller is being updated.
 The default is every 0.02 seconds, which is for a 50 Hz update period, but we actually run our controllers twice as fast, at an update rate of 100 Hz.
 As a result, we need to use the `UPDATE_PERIOD` variable inside of `Constants.java` since it will have the actual period.

 After we declare our `PIDController`, we have a variety of options that we can configure.
-We can configure things such as its tolerance, or how close it can be to the setpoint before ending the PID run, with `setTolerance()`.
+We can configure things such as its tolerance, or how close it can be to the setpoint before ending the PID loop, with `setTolerance()`.
 We can also change the PID constants (useful for tuning constants).
 However, once we have everything set up, we can finally use some of the functions to run it.

 - `setSetpoint()`: choose where this PIDController is bringing us.
 - `atSetpoint()`: returns whether or not we have reached the setpoint